 Utilizing a colorful arsenal of hand percussion instruments and a loop pedal, she creates infectious polyrhythms, over which she plays her Little Martin, uke bass, mini electric guitar, or hand drum.
 Sometimes she puts out percussion for the audience to play.
 Sometimes she skips the percussion and just plays and sings in her expressive, textured, highly elastic "girl tenor" voice.

 Andee performs all over the Portland, Oregon area and in her hometown of Hillsboro.
 (She's originally from Brooklyn, New York.)
-She was selected as a finalist for the 2018 Oregon Coast Songwriting Contest.
+She was selected as a finalist for the 2018 Oregon Coast Songwriting Contest, and her song "Imagining Things" will be featured on the Local Roots Music NW Volume 5 CD coming out in early 2019.

 For more information about Andee and Normal Fauna, check out the Normal Fauna FAQs.